 This device enters the CFI Query mode when the system writes the CFI Query command, 98h, to address 55h in word mode (or address AAh in byte mode), any time the device is ready to read array data.
+The system can read CFI information at the addresses given in Table 5 on page 15, Table 6 on page 16,

-The system can read CFI information at the addresses given in Tables 5-8.
+Table 7 on page 16, and -Table 8 on page 17.
 In word mode, the upper address bits (A7-MSB) must be all zeros.
 To terminate reading CFI data, the system must write the reset command.

 The system can also write the CFI query command when the device is in the autoselect mode.
-The device enters the CFI query mode, and the system can read CFI data at the addresses given in Tables 5-8.
+The device enters the CFI query mode, and the system can read CFI data at the addresses given in Table 5 on page 15, Table 6 on page 16, Table 7 on page 16, and -Table 8 on page 17.
 The system must write the reset command to return the device to the autoselect mode.